Puzzlepart/bestillingsportalen/Teams-templates.md

 **Teams Templates list**

-The Teams Templates list (which can be found in the SharePoint site backing the Provision Assist solution), defines a set of templates that users can choose when they make a request for a Team from a template.
+The Teams Templates list (which can be found in the SharePoint site backing the Bestillingsportalen solution), defines a set of templates that users can choose when they make a request for a Team from a template.

 This list should contain the 'out of the box' Microsoft provided templates when the solution is first deployed.
 This list is populated by a logic app, this is explained in the [Deployment guide](./Deployment-guide.md).